Russell Brand: 2009–2012: Early interventions

-In January 2009, Brand participated in a celebrity letter to The Independent—as a supporter of the Hoping Foundation—to condemn Israel's assault on Gaza, and the "cruel and massive loss of life of the citizens of Gaza".
+In January 2009, Brand participated in a celebrity letter to The Independent—as a supporter of the Hoping Foundation—to condemn Israel military operations in Gaza, and the "cruel and massive loss of life of the citizens of Gaza".
 In February 2009, Brand and several other entertainers wrote to The Times in defence of leaders of the Baháʼí Faith, who were on trial in Iran at the time.
 In April 2009, he attended the 2009 G-20 London summit protests and spoke to the press.

 Brand was selected by the Dalai Lama to host the Buddhist leader's 2012 youth event in Manchester.
 The Dalai Lama's representatives explained that Brand was selected because he had proved "the power of spirituality to effect change in his own life", while Brand stated to the BBC after the event: "I said yes because he's the living incarnation of Buddha and I thought, if you're around the Dalai Lama, that can only be good for your spiritual quest through life.
 He's an amazing diplomat, an incredible activist, a wonderful human being and an inspiration to us all."

 In April 2012, Brand testified in front of a parliamentary committee about drug addiction, sharing his experiences and view that drugs should be decriminalised.
 He said, "I'm not a legal expert.
 I'm saying that, to a drug addict, the legal aspect is irrelevant.
 If you need to get drugs, you will.
 The criminal and legal status, I think, sends the wrong message.
 Being arrested isn't a lesson, it's just an administrative blip."
 Part of this testimony was included in a BBC Three documentary, Russell Brand: From Addiction to Recovery, that aired in December 2012.
-Brand said he felt compelled to make the film after the 2011 death of close friend Amy Winehouse, and he also used the opportunity to question how British society "deals with addicts and addiction."
+Brand said he felt compelled to make the film after the 2011 death of close friend Amy Winehouse, and he also used the opportunity to question how British society "deals with addicts and addiction".